liamwalsh1980/Milestone-Project-2/README.md

     - Sub header font-family: 'Mukta', sans-serif (fallback)
     - Sub header font size on mobile -
     - Sub header font size on tablet -
-    - Sub header font size on desktop - 20px
+    - Sub header font size on desktop - h3 header

     - Content font-family: 'Mukta', sans-serif (fallback)
     - Content header font size on mobile -
     - Content header font size on tablet -
-    - Content header font size on desktop -
+    - Content header font size on desktop - 16px

     - Colour scheme: -
     - Header: - Background color is #e4e4e4 (light grey) and font color is #409eb7 (Boston Blue).
 The text logo and navigation bar page titles change color when hovered over to #082d58 (Dark Blue).
 The same color is used to highlight which page the user is currently on aswell.